EMAI

 Amit K Roy Chowdhury

-Professor & Chair of Robotics, University of California, Riverside
+Professor and Director of UC Riverside AI Research and Education Institute, University of California, Riverside

-Dr. Amit Roy-Chowdhury received his PhD from the University of Maryland, College Park (UMCP) in 2002 and joined the University of California, Riverside (UCR) in 2004 where he is a Professor and Bourns Family Faculty Fellow of Electrical and Computer Engineering, Cooperating Faculty in Computer Science and Engineering, and Director of the Center for Robotics and Intelligent Systems.
+Dr. Amit Roy-Chowdhury received his PhD from the University of Maryland, College Park (UMCP) in 2002 and joined the University of California, Riverside (UCR) in 2004 where he is a Professor and UC Presidential Chair of Electrical and Computer Engineering, Cooperating Faculty in Computer Science and Engineering, and Co-Director of the UC Riverside AI Research and Education Institute.
 He leads the Video Computing Group at UCR, working on foundational principles of computer vision, image processing, and machine learning, with applications in cyber-physical, autonomous and intelligent systems.
-He has published over 200 papers in peer-reviewed journals and conferences.
-He has published two monographs: Camera Networks: The Acquisition and Analysis of Videos Over Wide Areas and Person Re-identification with Limited Supervision.
+He has published over 250 papers in peer-reviewed journals and conferences and two monographs: Person Re-identification with Limited Supervision and Camera Networks: The Acquisition and Analysis of Videos Over Wide Areas.
 He is on the editorial boards of major journals and program committees of the main conferences in his area.
 He is a Fellow of the IEEE and IAPR, received the Doctoral Dissertation Advising/Mentoring Award from UCR, and the ECE Distinguished Alumni Award from UMCP.

 Xiaojun Chang